karthiksenniyappan/ownotp/README.md

 from ownotp.otp import generate_otp
 otp = generate_otp('your_own_secret', interval=120)
 ```

-To get 7 or 8 length otp.
+To generate different length OTP.

+Note: Minium 4 and Maximum 8 length will support.
+If condition not satisfied default length will take to generate OTP.
 ```python
 from ownotp.otp import generate_otp
 otp = generate_otp('your_own_secret', length=7)